RichardRoda/othello-rust/README.md

-# Othello Game in Rust
+# Othello Game in Rust: A journey with Cursor

+I was able to implement this in less than a day in a language (Rust) that I have beginner level knowledge of.
+The intent of this is to demonstrate what can be done with cursor in a few hours.

 An implementation of the classic Othello (Reversi) game written in Rust with a graphical interface.